imarjunsingh/Human-Sentiment-Analysis/README.md

 Feel free to modify the app, improve the model, or add more features based on your needs.

 # Credits
-This app is created by Noor Saeed.
+This app is created by Arjun Singh.

 # License
 This project is licensed under the MIT License